-This report filed on Form 6-K contains certain information about Credit Suisse AG to be incorporated by reference in the Registration Statement on Form F-3 (file no. 333-180300).
-Credit Suisse Group AG's financial report for the fourth quarter of 2013 (Credit Suisse Financial Report 4Q13) is attached as an exhibit to this Form 6-K and was filed with the US Securities and Exchange Commission (SEC) on February 6, 2014.
-The Bank is incorporating by reference the Credit Suisse Financial Report 4Q13 (except for the sections entitled "Dear shareholders", "Investor information" and "Financial calendar and contacts").
+This report filed on Form 6-K/A contains certain information about Credit Suisse AG to be incorporated by reference in the Registration Statement on Form F-3 (file no. 333-180300).
+Credit Suisse Group AG's revised financial report for the fourth quarter of 2013 (Credit Suisse Revised Financial Report 4013) is attached as an exhibit to this Form 6-K/A and was filed with the US Securities and Exchange Commission (SEC) on April 3, 2014.
+The Bank is incorporating by reference the Credit Suisse Revised Financial Report 4013 (except for the sections entitled "Dear shareholders", "Investor information" and "Financial calendar and contacts").
+The Credit Suisse Revised Financial Report 4013 contains information for the three months and the year ended December 31, 2013.